 Types of Database Testing

-Structural testing which defines as the structured of the code.
+Structural testing, which defines as testing the structure of the code.
 This is only testing which requires developers to ensure the coding methods.
 This database testing has three parts:

 - Schema Verification Process